Skip to main content

 • “Some people may find that cost may matter more to them.
 If that is the case, we can go over how the costs compare for the clinical options.
 If you would like to know the costs, we can do that here, or I can refer you to someone who can discuss this with you.”

-• “We talk about [name the options].
+• “We talked about [name the options].
 Would you be able to tell me how you would explain them to someone?”

 • “When you think about these options, what matters most to you?”[1]